 Along with the left/right direction and jump control, shooting is controlled by a slider that you can lock on in a direction.
 This means you don't need to hold down the fire button, or press it rapidly.

-Our Kero Blaster Accessibility Report details 6 accessibility features:
+Our Kero Blaster Accessibility Report documents 6 accessibility features: